Wait Queue and poll Support¶

 Readiness Rule¶

-The .poll callback should report readiness based on actual driver state.
+The .poll callback should always report the current device state.

 |---|---|